WeblateOrg/weblate/docs/admin/projects.rst

 (for example by using :program:`xgettext`) and adding new strings in Weblate should be disabled (they would be discarded next time you update the translation files).
-In Weblate you can manage strings for every translation and it does not enfornce the strings in all translations to be consistent.
+In Weblate you can manage strings for every translation and it does not enforce the strings in all translations to be consistent.

 For monolingual formats, the strings are added to the source language and that makes it automatically translatable in all the translations.
 The strings are